WordToken/blog/content/parts/info.md

 title: info
 ---

- There is a fool who lacks direction, like a leaf, gliding wherever the wind blows, I am he
+There is a fool who lacks wisdom, like a leaf, gliding in-whichever direction the wind blows, i am he